Scetch/mcping/mcping/README.md

 `mcping` is a Rust crate that provides Minecraft server ping protocol implementations.
 It can be used to ping servers and collect information such as the MOTD, max player count, online player sample, server icon, etc.

 The library supports both Java and Bedrock servers, and has comprehensive DNS handling (such as SRV record lookup).
+An async implemention on top of the tokio runtime is also provided.

 ## Example